uliw/esbmtk/docs/manual/manual-6.rst

     MissingKeywordError:

-    timestep is a mandatory keyword
+    max_timestep is a mandatory keyword

 However, ESBMTK classes like  ``Connectionproperties`` accept a large range of keywords, and presently ESBMTK has no mechanism to test if all of these are suitable to the given connection or not.
 A typical mistake is shown in the following example that defines a connection where the flux is based on the concentration in the source reservoir.